syncfusion-content/wpf-docs/wpf/SfImageEditor/Crop.md

 # Crop

-Image can be cropped both via toolbar and programmatically.
+An image can be cropped using toolbar and programmatically.

 ## Toolbar cropping

-To crop the image click on the Crop icon in the toolbar.
-Cropping handles will be added on the image, you can resize the handles to crop the required portion.
+To crop an image, click the Crop icon in the toolbar.
+Cropping handles will be added on the image.
+You can resize the handles to crop the required portion.

-Upon clicking the crop icon, sub toolbar will be displayed below the main toolbar.
-After selecting the cropping portion click OK in the sub toolbar to crop that selected portion.
+Upon clicking the Crop icon, sub toolbar will be displayed below the main toolbar.
+After selecting the cropping portion, click OK in the sub toolbar to crop that selected portion.

-Sub toolbar contains the following the icons.
+The sub toolbar contains the following the icons:

-* Width - You can specify the width of the cropping area.
+* Width - Specifies the width of the cropping area.
-* Height - You can specify the height of the cropping area.
+* Height - Specifies the height of the cropping area.
-* OK - Clicking on this icon selected portion will be cropped.
+* OK - Crops the selected portion when clicking OK.
-* Cancel - On clicking this icon cropping handles will be removed.
+* Cancel - Removes the cropping handles when clicking Cancel.

-N> On specifying width and height cropping area is located from the left top corner.
+N> On specifying width and height, cropping area is located from the left-top corner.

-You can also perform continuous cropping on the image.
+You can also perform continuous cropping on an image.

-Below image describes the area selected for cropping.
+The following screenshot illustrates the area selected for cropping.

 ![Selected crop area](Images/ToolbarCropArea.png)

-Below is the image taken after performing cropping on the selected area.
+The following screenshot illustrates the image taken after performing cropping on the selected area.

 ![Cropped image](Images/CroppedImage.jpg)

 ## Programmatic cropping

-Cropping can be done programmatically using  the following two methods in image editor.
+Cropping can be done programmatically using  the following two methods in image editor:

-* ToggleCropping - Used to select the cropping area.
+* ToggleCropping - Selects the cropping area.
-* Crop - Crops the selected area in the image.
+* Crop - Crops the selected area in an image.

 ### Toggle cropping

-Toggle cropping method takes 3 parameters.
+Toggle cropping method takes three parameters.

 ### Crop area selection

-Below method will select the full image area for cropping and you can resize as per your wish
+The following method selects the full image area for cropping, and you can resize the image as needed.

 {% tabs %}